AmbireTech/adex-protocol/README.md

 In order to mitigate those UX issues, we intend to use the [Universal Login SDK](https://github.com/UniversalLogin/UniversalLoginSDK).
 The user's identity will be represented by a multisig identity contract, which allows the user to interact with AdEx through multiple device-specific private keys, and furthermore allows relayers to take care of paying the gas.

 In order to facilitate opening campaigns using different assets, our dApp currently integrates with Airswap, but we plan on adding support for [Uniswap](https://uniswap.io/).
 We are further exploring possibilities of HTLC-based atomic swaps between Ethereum-based assets and BTC, possibly even Lightning-enabled.

+Furthermore, we intend to allow opening a campaign with USD/EUR, by integrating with a third-party service that allows purchasing DAI with USD/EUR.

 ### Oracle-based advertising